Memphis 901 FC Ties Franchise Record in 5-1 Dismantling of Phoenix Rising FC

 901 FC climbed to No. 3 in the Western Conference with the victory.

 Memphis 901 FC starts a three-match road trip on Saturday, July 6 with a showdown against Orange County SC.
-Memphis returns to AutoZone Park on Saturday, July 27 for Back to School Night.
+Memphis returns to AutoZone Park on Saturday, July 27 for Back to School Night featuring post-match fireworks.

 For more information on Memphis 901 FC, visit https://www.memphis901fc.com and follow the club on social media on Twitter, Facebook, and Instagram.